 Trailers to provide isolation space for quarantine of homeless populations

 Personnel to assist with onsite logistics for medical field hospitals and drive thru testing sites

-Cots for congregate shelters
+Cots, blankets, and hygiene supplies for congregate shelters

 Meals Ready to Eat (emergency food for first responders)

 Communication equipment to support virtual operations to ensure better social distancing.

 Body bags for mass fatality planning.